We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They may also not be safe for children.

 Probiotics and prebiotics

-You may be worried about eating again after having a stomach bug, but dehydration is actually the biggest concern.
-Call your doctor if you:
+You may be worried about eating again after experiencing stomach problems, but dehydration is actually the biggest concern.

 - have a dry mouth

 - stop urinating as frequently

 - feel tired, or have weakness or dizziness

 Dehydration can be life threatening if left untreated.